shkim04/shkim04.github.io/blog/2023-06-14/choose_cloud_service_for_server.en.md

 ![naver-ubuntu-server](../imgs/16/naver-ubuntu-server.png)

 My impression is that it is fairly easy to set up and the console looks very neat.
 But, there are a few things to be checked.
-After a year of free tier, you need to pay 13,000 won a month, which is like 10 US dolloar, for the same resource.
+After a year of free tier, you need to pay 13,000 won a month, which is like 10 US dollars, for the same resource.
 I think it is relatively more expensive than other cloud services.
 Another example is for 4 vCPU and 16GB of RAM, Amazon costs you about 110 dollars while Naver does 136 dollars a month - _Please correct me if you find this wrong_.

 Plus, even if it is a free tier, to make the server public with IP, you have to pay 3 dollars to gain the IP that allows you to access publicly but, I think we can let 3 dollars slide - _To clarify, I do not talk about IP to access it via SSH but, make the server accessible like an API_.